Nexolight/wtstamp/README.md

 * Start/End a Workday (only one open at a time.
 Mistakes require a simple json edit)
 * Start/Stop breaks
+* Move or set workday start & end times.

+Note: You can always remove or edit the workday files manually.
+They are found within the application_data directory (see settings.yaml)

 **Views:**